Our Promise

 Jessica Santana

-Organization: America On Tech
+America On Tech

 “The initial investment from Camelback was transformative to the trajectory of America on Tech.
-For a founder like me who didn’t have the friends or family…investment, it felt like the necessary capital we needed to be able to grow and scale.
+For a founder like me who didn’t have the friends or family…investment, it felt like the necessary capital we needed to be able to grow and scale.”

 Reuben Ogbonna

-Organization: Marcy Lab School
+Marcy Lab School

 “Before Camelback, essentially I was a teacher.
 I had a dream for a school that I wanted to build, but I didn’t know what it means to raise money.
 I didn’t know what it meant to hire and manage a team.
 And I still think back to the very first Camelback Ventures Summit that I participated in as a fellow and the lessons that I learned there around how to tell stories to different audiences.
 It was one of the best professional development experiences that I’ve ever had to this day.
 The financial investment was radical at that time for an unproven entrepreneur.”